daydinn/boggle-game-/PROGRESS.md

-# Progress: Game Board & Interaction Update
+# Progress: Major Game Board & Interaction Update
 Updated the GameComponent to streamline word submission, cell selection, and scoring logic.
 Enhanced features include dynamic highlighting for selected cells, tracking user-entered words, and improved score calculation.
 The update also introduces a method to toggle cell highlighting for better interactivity and refines input management to ensure valid word submission.Enabled navigation and selection of board cells using arrow keys and Space/Delete key functionality.
 Enhanced the onCellClick method to handle sequential selection and deselection of cells in the board.
 This ensures that cells can only be deselected in the reverse order of selection.
 Enhanced both onCellClick and selectLetter methods to manage cell highlighting and selectedWord updates in sync, ensuring consistent behavior between mouse clicks and keyboard navigation.
 Implemented functionality to enforce that cells can only be deselected in reverse order (last-in, first-out) for an intuitive interaction experience.
-Added isNeighbor method to validate that a cell is selected only if it is adjacent to the last highlighted cell, reinforcing the sequential cell selection rule.
+Added isNeighbor method to validate that a cell is selected only if it is adjacent to the last highlighted cell, reinforcing the sequential cell selection rule.Defined proximity as cells that differ by at most 1 in either row or column, preventing non-sequential cell selection.

 Key Changes
 -Dynamic Word Submission & Scoring